SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ==============  ====================  ==========================================

-The string value of a ``#file`` expression has the form *module*/*file*, where *module* is the name of the module that the expression appears in and *file* is the name of the file it appears in.
+The string value of a ``#file`` expression has the form *module*/*file*, where *file* is the name of the file in which the expression appears and *module* is the name of the module that this file is part of.
-The string value of a ``#filePath`` expression is the full file-system path to the file that the expression appears in.
+The string value of a ``#filePath`` expression is the full file-system path to the file in which the expression appears.
 Both of these values can be changed by ``#sourceLocation``, as described in :ref:`Statements_LineControlStatement`.